 Explore the artist's home and gardens, left by his son Michel to the Academie des Beaux-Arts in 1966 and now a museum dedicated to the great painter.
 The house is furnished as it was when the leader of the Impressionist School lived here, including his precious collection of Japanese engravings.

-The gardens have been replanted, and as you stroll through them, you’ll see with your own eyes the landscapes that have graced countless Monet paintings.
+The gardens have been replanted, and as you stroll through them, you'll see with your own eyes the landscapes that have graced countless Monet paintings.
 You'll spot the familiar Japanese bridge and water garden shaded by weeping willows, its pond still full of the water lilies that so permeated his work.
 "I want to paint like the birds sing,” Monet said.
-Perhaps you’ll agree that the idyllic setting in Giverny would lend itself to his dream.
-Please note: This tour is available on April through mid-October departures only.
-On March and November departures, we offer a walking tour of Vernon instead.
+Perhaps you'll agree that the idyllic setting in Giverny would lend itself to his dream.
+After, enjoy free time and lunch on your own.
+Please note: The Giverny tour is available on April through mid-October departures only.
+For March and November departures, you will visit a museum with strong ties to impressionism, such as the Musée Marmottan Monet or the Louvre.
+The chosen museum will be confirmed during your Welcome Briefing upon arrival.

-Enjoy a short talk and Welcome Drink before setting out for dinner on your own to enjoy one of Paris’ myriad bistros and restaurants.
+Enjoy a Welcome Drink before setting out for dinner on your own to enjoy one of Paris' myriad bistros and restaurants.